maxxiimo/the-front-end-manifesto/foundation-markup.md

 3. Reuse code, i.e. keep things DRY
 4. Encapsulate logic, although helper methods are preferred

-The key is not to go nuts and partial everything.
-If you do that, finding things can become a wild goose chase for backing coders trying to figure out where the markup they need lives.
+The key is not to go nuts and partial out everything.
+If you do that, finding things can become a wild goose chase for backend coders trying to figure out where the markup they need lives.

+> Provide intelligent and semantically correct hooks and code snippets for backend teams.

+> Be consistent, keep code well organized, readable and DRY.

+> KISS (keep it simple stupid)

+\- [Manifesto][manifesto]

 ### Naming Conventions

-When naming HTML files try to stay within REST conventions, i.e. index.html.haml, show.html.haml, etc..
-When naming outside of REST be short and concise, use names that indicate what the files function or purpose are.
+When naming HTML files try to stay within REST conventions, i.e. index.html.haml, show.html.haml, etc. When naming outside of REST be short and concise, use names that indicate what the files function or purpose are.

 When naming HTML files separate words with underscores: